Camper Guidelines & FAQs

 Health & Safety

 Wellness Policy: If your camper develops a fever over 100.4 or is vomiting, the camper's parents, or the emergency contact on file, will be contacted to pick up the camper immediately.
 Your camper must be symptom-free for at least 24 hours before returning or attending camp.
 This is to protect the wellness of all campers, leaders, and their families.
 Please make sure you have an emergency contact on file in case of illness or emergency.
-By completing your camper's registration and signing the Medical Authorization waiver you are agreeing to the wellness policy for your camper.
+By completing your camper's registration and signing the Medical Authorization waiver, you are agreeing to the wellness policy for your camper.
 Camp Eagle will do everything possible to reschedule your camper’s week if the camper is sent home due to illness.

 Your camper’s health and safety are important to us.
 If your camper has health needs that require additional assistance from our Camp Nurse, additional documentation may be requested from your Primary Care Physician (PCP) to properly care for your camper while at Camp.
 Examples of these circumstances may include (but are not limited to): asthma, diabetes, and allergic reactions.
-These health concerns may require an action plan from the Primary Care Physician which can be uploaded securely in the Camp Eagle Portal.
+These health concerns may require an action plan from the Primary Care Physician, which can be uploaded securely in the Camp Eagle Portal.
 If you need assistance on how to upload your action plan, please contact Jackie at 540-366-2433.

 For select activities and cabin assignments, Camp Eagle separates campers by gender.
 According to the Statement of Faith, we believe that God wonderfully foreordains and immutably creates each person as male or female in conformity with one’s biological sex.
 Gender is therefore a purpose of God’s good creation (Genesis 1:26-27), and a rejection of one’s biological sex is a rejection of this purpose for his or her life.
 When registering your camper, please select the gender (male or female) as assigned at birth.

 Each staff member is carefully selected and interviewed extensively regarding their Christian walk, spiritual growth, attitude of service, and willingness to learn.
 All staff submit to a federal background check, are rigorously trained, and are ready to build relationships with the campers.
-Approved volunteers are also background checked while on the camp property when camp is in session.
+Approved volunteers are also background checked while on the camp property when the camp is in session.
 Parents are only permitted on the campgrounds during camper check-in and pick-up times.

 Disciplinary Policy

-It is vital campers respect and obey Camp Eagle staff members for their own safety and the safety of others.
-When a camp rule is broken this general disciplinary outline will be followed.
+It is vital that campers respect and obey Camp Eagle staff members for their own safety and the safety of others.
+When a camp rule is broken, this general disciplinary outline will be followed.
 Depending on the severity of the infraction, Camp Eagle reserves the right to skip steps in the discipline process.
 Refunds will not be given for days missed due to disciplinary actions.

-Camp Eagle’s Disciplinary Process
+Day Camp’s Disciplinary Process

 Breakfasts